Antonio Bruni (poet): Life

 Antonio Bruni was born in Manduria on 15 December 1593, a son of Giulio Cesare, originally from Asti, and Isabella Pasanisi.
-Having completed his studies in his homeland, he moved to Naples, where he was kindly welcomed by Giovanni Battista Manso, the founder of the Academy of the Oziosi.
+Having completed his studies in his homeland, he moved to Naples, where he was kindly welcomed by Giovanni Battista Manso, the founder of the Accademia degli Oziosi.
 He undertook studies in jurisprudence at the University of Naples.
 It was at about the same time that he began to compose verses, perhaps at the request of Manso himself.
 His first poetic collection, La selva di Parnaso, was printed in Venice in 1616.

 Divided into two parts (the first containing only sonnets and the second containing madrigals, songs, stanzas, panegyrics), the collection was highly praised by Giambattista Marino.
 In 1615 Bruni embraced the ecclesiastical state and was appointed archpriest in his native Manduria, a position he gave up to move to Rome in 1623.
 In Rome he met and befriended Marino.
 From one of Marino's letters to Bruni it appears that the poet was in poor health at that time: however, he continued to compose verses.

 In 1625 Bruni was invited to Urbino by Francesco Maria Della Rovere, who appointed him his secretary.
 For Francesco Maria Della Rovere Bruni composed La Ghirlanda, a poem in sestine published in Rome in 1625.

 Marino particularly liked the poetic eulogy of the duke and wrote to Bruni in these terms: "I have read the part you sent to me with great taste [...]
 I think the composition is very beautiful".